Muztaba111/PepbleAssignment/README.md

+# Refer the below points in order to exceute...
 # Change the Feature file path name accordingly in MyTestRunner class
 # Run as Maven
 # For Result file --> Go to target folder under that MyReports